04_Class_Activity

 geom_density(fill = "blue", alpha = 0.5)

-We can overlay the histogram and the density plot:
+We can overlay the density plot on the histogram :

 # Combine histogram and density plot